 As an essential tool for academic study, personal expression, and civic life, writing deserves concerted attention in a liberal arts education.
-A one-semester writing seminar, a general degree requirement of the College, must be taken by all first-year students.
-Writing seminars are courses that integrate writing instruction with intellectual inquiry into particular disciplinary or topical foci.
+A one-semester writing seminar is a general degree requirement of the College, and it must be taken by all first-year students.
+Writing seminars are courses that integrate writing instruction with scholarly inquiry into particular disciplinary or topical foci.
 They devote attention to strategies for performing critical analysis, constructing sound arguments, and crafting effective prose.
-WS-T (topically organized) and WS-D (academic discipline based) seminars are offered in both semesters.
-WS-I sections, taught in the fall semester, do not alone fulfill the writing requirement but serve as preparation for WS-T or WS-D courses in the spring semester.
+WS-I (Writing Intensive) sections, taught in the fall semester, do not alone fulfill the writing requirement but serve as preparation for writing seminar courses in the spring semester.
 Students are advised to take other courses as well in which writing receives substantial attention.

 Guidelines For Liberal Education

 A liberal arts education requires a sense of the breadth of human inquiry and creativity.
 The human mind has explored the myriad facets of our physical and social environments; it has produced compelling works of art, literature, and philosophy.
 Every student is encouraged to engage a full range of disciplines—fine arts, the written word, empirical investigation, economy, and society—in order to become a broadly educated person.
 As a step toward this goal, students must fulfill the following requirements:

 Competency in a language other than one’s own, ancient or modern, serves many ends.
 It deepens an appreciation of one’s own language and culture, increases sensitivity and understanding of the nature of language itself, enables the student to gain a far more intimate understanding of different cultures than is possible through translations, and allows greater participation in an increasingly globalized world.
 Furthermore, with regard to specific disciplinary ends, many graduate programs require a reading knowledge of at least two languages other than English.